 Museum Significance Location Bertha Lee Strickland Focuses on the rich history, culture, and contributions of local Seneca Cultural Museum African-Americans in Oconee County history.
 General Store Branch of the Oconee History Museum displaying a vast Westminster Museum collection of artifacts from the historic England's General Merchandise store of Westminster, with local history exhibits, antique toys, clothes, glassware, medical equipment, photos and other items unique to the area.
 Lunney House Listed on the National Register, this California style bungalow Seneca Museum was built in 1909 by Dr. and Mrs. W.J.
 Lunney and occupied continuously by the Lunney family until 1969.
 Offers distinctive arts and crafts architecture, along with a collection of Mission and Victorian furniture, period costumes, and Oconee County historic memorabilia.
 Museum of the Promotes the study of the history and legacy of the Cherokee Walhalla Cherokee in South in the Upstate of South Carolina.
-Housed in an historic Carolina building built in 1905, the museum seeks to create a stronger understanding of the rich history of the State in relation to the Cherokee and their interaction with non-native cultures.
-Patriots Hall (Oconee Tells the story of the contributions and sacrifices of Oconee Walhalla Veterans Museum) County veterans for our country, the world, and our freedom.
+Housed in an historic Carolina building built in 1905, the museum seeks to create a stronger understanding of the rich history of the State in relation to D 1 1 1 11 11 10 the Cherokee and their interaction with non-native cultures. \A/ II II Patriots Hall (Oconee Tells the story of the contributions and sacrifices of Oconee Walhalla Veterans Museum) County veterans for our country, the world, and our freedom.
 Built in 1933 by the Civilian Conservation Corps, the two-story museum honors the service of veterans through military artifacts, documents, photographs, and artwork supported by the personal stories of Oconee County veterans.
-The facility includes a "Walk of Honor" to recognize individuals and groups, along with a library and gift shop.
-Oconee County Explores the diverse history and cultural heritage of the Walhalla History Museum County amid the influences of Native Americans, agriculture, railroads, immigration, New Deal programs, textile mills, and more.
+The facility includes a "Walk of Honor" to recognize individuals and Oconoo County groups, along with a library and gift shop.
+Walhalla Oconee County Explores the diverse history and cultural heritage of the County amid the influences of Native Americans, agriculture, vvalitalia Heritage Center Museum railroads, immigration, New Deal programs, textile mills, and Muscum more.
 An exhibit hall offers a self-guided tour of local history with artifacts that include preserved dugout canoes, a walk-in Stumphouse Tunnel exhibit, and a Depression-era tenant farmer's house.
 The Louise Russell Alexander Children's Corner engages children in local culture and heritage.
 Oconee Station Originally a military compound and later a trading post, the Oconee site offers a unique look at 18 th and 19 th century South Station Carolina.
-The stone blockhouse and the William Richards House are the only two structures that remain on the site.

-MuseumSignificanceLocationWorld of EnergyOperated by Duke Energy, the hands-on, self-guided facility on Lake Keowee portrays the electrical generation process.
-With interactive models, the high-tech center reveals how three reactors interact to generate electricity for the Upstate.
+The stone blockhouse and the William Richards 01411011 House are the only two structures that remain on the site.
+World of Energy Operated by Duke Energy, the hands-on, self-guided facility Oconee on Lake Keowee portrays the electrical generation process.
+Nuclear With interactive models, the high-tech center reveals how Station three reactors interact to generate electricity for the Upstate.
 The facility is also a popular venue for meetings and public activities.
 Opened in 1969, the center is the longest continually operating nuclear visitor's center in the world.